kinshukk/kinshukk.github.io/content/posts/GSoC-Summary-and-Future-Thoughts.md

 draft: false
 ---

-## Datalad and git-annex with IPFS as remote
-### Why is DataLad important?
+## Why?
 Modern science is characterized by heavy reliance on empirical data, which has led to a dramatic increase in the creation of data resources.
 The past few decades have seen major improvements in the ability to share these data resources for collaboration.
 But the accessibility is far from ideal - data is largely siloed in disconnected warehouses with incompatible interfaces.
 Interoperability is still just a dream in the minds of most scientists.

 Even when the data becomes available, there is usually no version control for informing customers about data updates.
 This leads to a lot of friction for researchers and peer reviewers and does not allow citizen scientists and hobbyists to even take part.

 Traditional storage providers have several inherent issues:
 - They are monolithic and expensive solutions that may act as a single point of failure
 - This monolithic property also allows easy censoring (location-based or otherwise)
 - Further, several simultaneous downloads lead to bandwidth limits, making downloads of large datasets time-consuming, expensive, and ultimately impractical.

 The Interplanetary File System (IPFS) protocol is an emerging web standard that offers a unified open-source service for peer-to-peer sharing of datasets.
 On IPFS, multiple peers may share components of a dataset simultaneously, offering greater bandwidth.
 Data is immutable, and easily verifiable by checking the hash of the Merkle root.
-This enables provenance tracking of datasets, verification of authenticity, the potential for open access, and a tool against
-Censorship, and towards open access.
+This enables provenance tracking of datasets, verification of authenticity, the potential for open access, and a tool against censorship, and towards open access.

+### Why is DataLad important?

 The datalad utility enables data sharing and collaboration by providing uniform access to available data, independent of storage providers or authentication schemes.
 It pairs this with reliable versioning using git-annex, which allows obtaining file contents upon request.